CodeForPhilly/ops/doc/ansible.md

 This playbook will run all of the steps necessary to configure a brand new host to run docker-compose projects.
 This is the playbook which should be run against any newly provisioned instances.
-It will only succeed the first time it is run since it runs the node-init.yml playbook.
 This playbook will execute the following workflow:

 - node-init.yml
 - node-patch.yml